 - 8.8 The control of water temperature in the cold water service, however, will essentially rely on good insulation and water turnover.
 Cold water services should be sized to provide sufficient flow at draw-off points.
-Stagnation should be avoided. - 8.9 Pumped circulation of cold water and refrigerated cold water should normally only be considered in specialist units where people are at particular risk as a result of immunological deficiency; for example bone marrow transplant units and certain oncology departments.
+Stagnation should be avoided.
+Modern buildings have a high degree of energy efficiency that can result in a build up of heat that is not readily dissipated.
+It is therefore necessary to achieve separation of cold water service pipework from other heat sources as void and vertical shafts temperatures can build up to the detriment of keeping cold water distribution temperatures at required levels. - 8.9 Pumped circulation of cold water and refrigerated cold water should normally only be considered in specialist units where people are at particular risk as a result of immunological deficiency; for example bone marrow transplant units and certain oncology departments.
 Such systems require careful design.
 For other accommodation the aim should be to promote turnover of cold water by means of the design of the distribution circuitry. - 8.10 In ward areas provided with en-suite facilities, the aim should be to supply sanitary assemblies in series, with the WC connected to the final element.
-Elsewhere, pipeline routeings should be run so that other outlets are connected with a WC or flushing device, for example sluice hopper or pantry sink, providing the final element at the distal end of the branch this may require pipe routeing reversal.
-See Figures 3 and 4. - 8.11 In other clinical areas, a similar arrangement for the distribution of cold water should be adopted.
+Elsewhere, pipeline routeings should be run so that other outlets are connected with a WC or flushing device, for example sluice hopper or pantry sink, providing the final element at the distal end of the branch - this may require pipe routeing reversal.
+See Figures 3 and 4.

-8.12 The cold water distribution system should be designed so that the pressure is the same as that for the hot water service at draw-off points.
+- 8.11 In other clinical areas, a similar arrangement for the distribution of cold water should be adopted. - 8.12 The cold water distribution system should be designed so that the pressure is the same as that for the hot water service at draw-off points.
 This may require the inclusion of pressure-reducing valves in the distribution pipework.
 If unequal pressures exist in the hot and cold water supplies to combination taps where water mixes in the body of the tap, a single check valve is required on each feed pipe to the tap to prevent backflow of water from one to the other.